sugarlabs/sugar-docs/src/web-style.md

     karma start sugar-web/test/karma.conf.js

-We encourage writting new unit tests for new features.
+We encourage writing new unit tests for new features.

 After you do the changes, run: